google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 a function body that contains a somewhat complex `pow` function call is enough to trigger the bug.

+## After updating a device

+If you update a device,
+its "fingerprint" will change
+and the server will usually reject it.
+The solution is to give the worker a new name.
+This also allows you to compare results across different versions of your device in the Web UI, without having to delete your old results.

 ## Exploring results in the file system

 You can see results in the file system within the server's working directory at the following locations: